ablomm/ablomm-cpu/docs/assembler/expressions.md

 </table>

 > [!NOTE]
-> As seen in the [Constants document seciton on numbers](constants.md#number), a number is always unsigned.
+> As seen in the [Number section](#number), a number is always unsigned.
 This means there is no unary negation operator, as it would result in unexpected results.
-If you must get the negative of a number, then use `0 - value` instead.
+If you must get the 2's compliment of a number, then use `0 - value` instead.
 Additionally, the division operator is always unsigned integer division.

 > [!NOTE]
-> The dereference operator does not actually evaluate anything; it simply converts the type into an indirect type, as described in the [Constants document on the indirect type](constants.md#indirect).
-The reference operator simply gets whatever is inside and indirect type and converts it to a number, and so also does not actually evaluate anything.
+> The dereference operator does not actually evaluate anything; it simply converts the type into an indirect type, as described in the [Indirect section](#indirect).
+The reference operator simply gets whatever is inside and indirect type and converts it to a number, and so does not actually evaluate anything.

 Operations are evaluated left-to-right if the precedence is the same.